wyvern8/akamai-nginx/README.md

 test/criteria
 test/behaviors
 ```
-Each unit test should verify that the json options generate the correct lua script.
+Each unit test should verify that the json options generate the correct lua script, and are a prerequisite for a pull request to be accepted.